zaataylor/cartesian/README.md

 # Description

-`cartesian` is a Go package that makes it easy to compute and return the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of an arbitrary number of arbitrarily typed slices.
+`cartesian` is a Go package that makes it easy to compute and return the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) of an arbitrary number of slices of varying types.

 # Requires
 - Go 1.18 or higher